 Sopwell Priory was not a wealthy institution.
 At its dissolution, there were 36 Benedictine nunneries with greater incomes, and 34 with lesser incomes.
 Land and ancillary buildings aside, there was reckoned to be little of value in the priory, apart from the lead on the church roof (£40) and four bells (£18).
 The church was dismantled; the stone fabric was sold for £3, the timber in the choir for £2, and the fittings and furnishings for £1 15s 6d.

 St Albans Abbey clung on until 1539, after which its outbuildings were sold off, and the Lady Chapel was sold to the outgoing abbot (Richard Boreman) for use as a grammar school.
-In the years that followed, iconoclasts smashed up the shrines of St Alban and St Amphibalus, whitewashed the wall paintings, and destroyed the high altar screen or reredos.
+In the years that followed, iconoclasts smashed up the shrines of St Alban and St Amphibalus, whitewashed the wall paintings, and destroyed the statues mounted on the high altar screen or reredos.

 Many miles away, in Calais (then still a British possession), Richard Lee was making a name for himself as a military surveyor and engineer, where he was Surveyor of Works between 1536 and 1544.
 Despite his lowly origins (possibly as a master mason), he wooed Margaret, the daughter of Sir Richard Grenville, Marshal of Calais.
 The Marshal was not keen on the match, but Lee’s connections with Thomas Cromwell helped to overcome Grenville’s opposition.